October 7, 2021

 As we enjoy the beautiful season of autumn in the Midwest, Mother Nature doesn’t want us to get too comfortable.
 Winter will soon be here.
 And just in case the falling leaves and chilly nights haven’t tipped us off, local wildlife have been dropping some pretty strong hints about the impending change in seasons.
 Birds are beginning to make their way south.
 The squirrels are staying busy as they load up on all the nuts they can find.
 What’s their focus?
 Ensuring a safe and secure winter.
 It’s time to follow their lead and get our homes ready for snow and ice.

 One common winter problem is ice damming.
 Is your home equipped to prevent it?
 Odds are, if you’ve had ice damming happen before, you will likely experience it again.
-It’s time to correct the problem, before winter’s onslaught.
+It’s time to correct the problem, before winter’s fury hits.
 Doing so will protect your home and prevent costly damage and repairs.

 Ice damming occurs after a heavy snowfall, when a block of ice forms at the bottom edge of the roof just above the gutter.
 When the snow above the ice dam melts (from heat rising from the attic below), that water is unable to drain off the roof because it can’t reach the gutter.
 It has nowhere to go but backwards up the roof and under the shingles above.
 As the water continues to back up under the shingles, it eventually overflows behind them, leaking into your home and causing damage to your roof (see this video).
 The repeated expansion and contraction of freezing and thawing can cause structural issues including tearing up shingles and even separating gutters from the house.
 Eventually, water can get into ceilings and walls.
 What comes next?
 Warping, mold, collapsing ceilings — you get the picture.